AngloGold unveils five-fold dividend lift, plots gold production growth to 2025 - Miningmx

-ANGLOGOLD Ashanti announced a five-fold improvement in the full-year dividend and set out plans for an increase in gold production as it set down a fresh strategy following the quickfire departure last year of its CEO and chairman.
+ANGLOGOLD Ashanti today declared a five-fold increase in the full-year dividend and set out plans for 5% higher annual gold production by 2025.

+These measures are part of a strategy intended to mark the end of a difficult 2020 in which AngloGold parted ways with its CEO and chairman, both within six months of each other.

 However, the company has not yet fastened down a permanent CEO following Kelvin Dushnisky’s August departure.
-Sipho Pityana, chairman of AngloGold Ashanti for six years until his surprise December resignation.
-He was succeeded by Maria Ramos.
+Sipho Pityana, chairman of AngloGold Ashanti for six years until his surprise December resignation, was succeeded by Maria Ramos.

+Last year was also historic in that AngloGold completed the sale of its remaining South African assets, divesting of Mponeng and Mine Waste Solutions to Harmony Gold for about $300m.
+AngloGold Ashanti was founded in 2004, but its history reaches back to when Anglo American started mining gold on the Witwatersrand.

 “After several years of rationalising our portfolio, we have a clear and credible path to disciplined, high-return growth,” said interim CEO, Christine Ramon in a statement.
 “We’ve built a solid balance sheet, which allows us to continue self-funding our capital investment while rewarding shareholders.”